(Colour- 94 mins.)

 Marshall Brickman and Woody Allen had intended to write a Spencer Tracy/Kathryn Hepburn style comedy set in Victorian England.
 Woody abruptly cancelled the project, and the concept of Annie Hall truly began when they decided to do a film set in Allen's mind.
 This gave them the opportunity to explore dream, fantasy and surreal sequences mixed with childhood flashbacks.

-and eventually they were sent home without a foot of film being shot.
+eventually they were sent home without a foot of

 For the cinema queue scene Woody's first choice was Federico Fellini, when he turned the offer down Luis Bunuel was invited, but he also rebuffed him.
 In the end Marshall McLuhan agreed to do the scene.